Board of Directors

 Gene is the Vice Chairman of EverFi, an online education company and a director of Opower, a NYSE software company.
 Previously, Gene was a General Partner of Valhalla Partners, one of the leading venture capital firms in the mid-Atlantic region.
 Gene has a B.S. degree from Penn State, where he played lacrosse, and an MBA from Loyola University.
 He lives in McLean, VA with his wife.
 They have 4 children and 2 grandchildren.
 Gene is also an assistant lacrosse coach at The Heights School in Potomac, Md.

-Jon is a Managing Director of Goldman Sachs where he is co-head of US Real Estate Finance in NYC.
+Jon is a former Wall Street real estate executive with stints at Goldman Sachs, JPMorgan, UBS and Morgan Stanley in the commercial real estate finance business.
+He is now a Partner with Juniper Capital which is a real estate investment and advisory firm looking for real estate investments in major markets in the US and Canada .
 He is a graduate of Landon School ’80 where he played lacrosse for Rob Bordley.
 Jon was recruited to Brown University to play defense for Dom Starsia, graduating in 1984 with a B.A in Organizational Behavior and Management and a minor in Spanish Studies.
 Jon lives in Montclair NJ where he coached and founded the youth lacrosse program for 9 and 10 year olds.
-He and his wife Patty have three sons, Jack who played for Bates College ‘15, and twins Rob and Joe who have verbally committed to play at Bates College ’20 and Gettysburg College ’20 respectively.
+He and his wife Patty have three sons, Jack who played for Bates College ‘15, and twins Rob and Joe who play at Bates College ’20 and Gettysburg College ’20 respectively.
 He is also a founder of RELax, a network of commercial real estate executives in the NYC metro area who played lacrosse and wish to support each other in business and philanthropy and introduce young professionals to senior business professionals through this unique sports affiliation.
-He is member of the Board of Governors of the Commercial Real Estate Finance Council and of the Board of Trustees of Montclair Kimberly Academy.
+He is former member of the Board of Governors of the Commercial Real Estate Finance Council and Member of the Board of Trustees of Montclair Kimberly Academy.

 Alison is a International Program Manager for the United States Navy.
 She grew up in Northern Virginia where she earned a BA in International Relations and a MS in Conflict Resolution from George Mason University.
 She will graduate with her MBA from Georgetown University in May 2016.
 Although Alison did not play lacrosse, she did play Division I soccer.
 She is a proud member of the Oglala Lakota Sioux and Lumbee tribes.